 3. Open the Windows folder.

 5. Locate any files with "AudioBox" in the title and delete them.
 These files would either begin with the word "AudioBox" or "PreSonus", so if the files are set to sort alphabetically, the files in question should only appear in the "A"s and "P"s.

 Note: There may be other PreSonus prefetch data in this folder from Studio One or other PreSonus devices.
 Even if a file states PreSonus in the title, only delete it if it also states AudioBox!

 Note: For those unfamiliar with their web browser, most modern web browsers have a feature that allows multiple websites to be open in "tabs"; this allows for much easier switching between this guide and our downloads page.
 If you aren't sure how to open a new tab, right click the link above and select "Open in New Tab".

-2. Locate your AudioBox product in the list and click its link.
+2. Locate your AudioBox product on the My Hardware list and click its link.

 3. Right-click the link for the driver for your computer's operating system and select "Save As..."